shlifedev/among-us-memory/README.md

   **It only works with the version downloaded from Steam** And, Use only for study. never abuse! please..

-  if game updated then require offset update.
+  if game updated then require offset update. contact me.

   ----------------------
 ## How to Use